-The Holiday season is a time of peaceful reflection.

-The Holiday season is a time of peaceful reflection.
-This often includes spending quality time with family, friends, and colleagues, whether at work parties or private residences.
-However, there are a number of possible hazards that go along with holiday festivities, including alcohol consumption and winter weather.
-Unfortunately, these hazards can sometimes lead to injuries and legal consequences if not properly prepared for.
+Spending quality time with family, friends, and colleagues is common at this time of year.
+Whether attending a work party or private residence, there are a number of possible hazards to be aware of during holiday festivities.
+These hazards can lead to injuries and legal consequences if not properly prepared for.

-In Nova Scotia, the Occupiers Liability Act requires anybody inviting guests into their premises to keep those premises reasonably safe from foreseeable hazards.
+In Nova Scotia, the Occupiers Liability Act requires anybody inviting guests into their premises to keep them reasonably safe from foreseeable hazards.
 This applies to commercial and residential premises alike.
 If you are hosting a party at your residence, be sure to clear all walkways and stairways of snow and ice by shoveling and/or salting.

 Most importantly, a party host should always try to limit the possibility of any intoxicated guest operating a motor vehicle.
 Failure to follow these steps may result in what’s called “social host liability.”
 For more on social host liability, see the 2006 Supreme Court of Canada decision Childs v.
 Desormeaux.